Install

-There are several installation methods available: standalone binary, Docker image, Arch Linux package, FreeBSD Ports Collection or package and OpenWrt binary.
+There are several installation methods available: standalone binary, Docker image, Arch Linux package, FreeBSD or OpenWrt binary.

 Standalone binary

-1. Visit the Releases page on GitHub, download and extract a standalone binary that corresponds to your operating system and architecture (example: mediamtx_v1.14.0_linux_amd64.tar.gz).
+1. Visit the Releases page on GitHub, download and extract a standalone binary that corresponds to your operating system and architecture (example: mediamtx_v1.16.0_linux_amd64.tar.gz).

 ./mediamtx